SELF CARE TOOLS TO ARM YOUR IMMUNE SYSTEM

 - Eat probiotic-rich foods such as yogurt, sauerkraut, kimchi, and pickles.

 - Citrus fruit and red bell peppers are abundant in vitamin C.

 - Spices for meals such as ginger, garlic, turmeric, and cinnamon boasts many anti-inflammatory benefits.

 - Antioxidant packed foods like blueberries, artichokes, kale, spinach and even dark chocolate for a mid-week treat.

 Soaking up nutrient rich foods is vital.
 There is also a compelling link between physical activity and long-term immune support benefits to help you remain calm and healthy.
 We often hear that ‘exercise is medicine’ and during this social distancing time maintaining a workout regimen can still be achievable.

-WHO recommends 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity physical activity per week, or a combination of both.
+The World Health Organization recommends 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity physical activity per week, or a combination of both.